-As for the Winamuck mine itself, it remained as a working property.
-Throughout the 1870s and 1880s, there were several mentions in the local press about miners working at the Winamuck mine, but no mention of the mill and smelter.
-Also, during the mid 1880s, a company called Winamuck Silver Mining Company was on the trial calendar of the Third District Court.
+After the Winnamuck smelter closed in 1875, the Winnamuck mine remained as a working property.
+Throughout the 1870s and 1880s, there were several mentions in the local press about miners working at the Winnamuck mine, but no mention of the mill and smelter.
+Also, during the mid 1880s, a company called Winnamuck Silver Mining Company was on the trial calendar of the Third District Court.

 In 1877, work in the Winnamuck mine was suspended by the mining company's Dutch owners when they organized a new company on January 1, 1877 as a Dutch company, to purchase the property and assets of the old company by foreclosure and liquidation.
 It was originally in incorporated in 1871 in Great Britain as the Winnamuck Silver Mining Company, with Daggett and Bristol as the local managers.
 In 1872, Daggett left the company and the Dutch owners sent their own manager to Utah.
 By April 1879, the mine had been inactive for two years, and there were rumors that Mr. Daggett was to return as the local manager.
 (Salt Lake Tribune, April 3, 1879)